petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/javascript-yaml-configuration-reference.md

-# JavaScript Client Extension Usage and Properties
+# JavaScript YAML Configuration Reference

-You can use JavaScript client extensions to provide global JavaScript libraries and logic throughout your Liferay instance (or virtual instance).
-When you deploy a JavaScript client extension to your Liferay instance and configure a page to use it, the JavaScript contained in it automatically runs each time you visit the page.
-This allows you to add special functionality to your pages without the use of an OSGi module or theme.
+Here is a guide to setting up the definition for a JavaScript client extension in your `client-extension.yaml` file.

 ## Usage Details